Is there a rivalry between the tennis player and squash player in your life? Which racquet sport is superior?

 Squash is arguably a more logical game.

-Tennis is about shots, and squash is about being tactical and using your head to figure out a strategy.
+Tennis is about physicality, skill and perseverance.
+Squash is about being tactical and using your head to figure out a strategy.

 Squash is thought to have a stronger connection to hand-eye coordination and depth perception.

-We love tennis, but we all get into a rut after a while.
+We love tennis, but we tend to get into a rut every now and then.
 There’s a wider variety of shot types in squash so that keeps things interesting.

 Another benefit is usually the cost.

-Tennis has always been a rich man’s game (see our history of tennis racquets).
-Even though it’s more affordable now than ever, you can spend a pretty penny on your racket and shoes alone.
+Tennis has a history of being a rich man’s game (see our history of tennis racquets).
+Even though it’s more affordable now than ever, you can spend a pretty penny on your tennis racket and shoes alone.

-Squash rackets are usually a lot cheaper, even when you want top-quality like HEAD or Dunlop.
+A squash racket is usually a bit cheaper, even when you want top-quality like HEAD or Dunlop.

 Is Squash a Good Replacement for Tennis Over Winter Months?

-Squash is usually played indoors, so it’s a good replacement for tennis during the winter months.
+Squash is usually played indoors, so it’s a good replacement for tennis during the winter months if you can’t get outside to play where you live.

 While the game of squash has similar elements to tennis, you still have to make a shift to get in the right mindset.